wolfstation/wdsap-2024-group0/README.md

 ## How to Submit Weekly Assignments

+NOTE: All the code changes you need to make below will be made to your group's repo, which you should have been invited to by now.
+If you don't yet have access, speak to a moderator.

 These instructions make some assumptions

 - they are written as though talking to a specific person